 14. The Kings of Summer

 Boy, do I love a good coming-of-age tale.
-This is a great little under-seen entry, with such a lively story; if you were a little boy growing up and allowed to run free outside with your friends in the summers, you will probably connect with this.
+This is a great little under-seen entry, with such a lively story; if you were a little boy growing up and allowed to run free outside with your friends over the summer, you will probably connect with this.
 This film gives vibes that you'll remember from being on that verge of high school, ready to transition into more of an adult, but also maybe not quite ready to leave behind that carefree life you've been accustomed to.
 It's got some good heart, and I think if you find parts of this movie relatable, you'll really enjoy it; if not, it might not be your cup of tea.

 The tension in this movie is what I remember most.
 When you think about what you'd do to protect your own kids, this movie tackles those ideas and pushes them to the limits.
-You often think things are going too far, but then you feel for the characters and what continues to happen next, and maybe it's not far enough!
-When I saw the trailer and poster for this movie, it feels like material that was supposed to be pretty generic, middle-of-the-road exploitative drama; but with excellent acting performances from Hugh Jackman and Jake Gyllenhaal, and a very skillful approach to its construction from one of my favorite directors, Denis Villanueve (Sicario, Arrival), it becomes much more.
-While it's not the most "fun" subject matter, it's constantly tense and boundary-pushing; it's a much more enjoyable viewing experience than I expected.
+You often think things are going too far, but then you feel for the characters and see what continues to happen next, maybe it's not far enough!
+When I saw the trailer and poster for this movie, it felt like material that was supposed to be pretty generic, middle-of-the-road exploitative drama; but with excellent acting performances from Hugh Jackman and Jake Gyllenhaal, and a very skillful approach to its construction from one of my favorite directors, Denis Villanueve (Sicario, Arrival), it becomes much more.
+While it's not the most "fun" subject matter, it's constantly tense and boundary-pushing.
+It's a much more enjoyable viewing experience than I expected.